-hu abliaine theorem to leave ach a clanenational or an by obliging them to leave school prematurely; or by requiring them to attempt to combine school attendance with excessively long and heavy work.
+o by obliging them to leave school prematurely; or , , , Francisco contal with excessively long and heavy work.
 Environmental An Environmental Management System (EMS) is a set of processes Management System and practices that enable an organisation to reduce its environmental impacts and increase its operating efficiency.
 An effective EMS should be based on 'Plan-Do-Act-Check' cycle and should include the organisational structure, planning and resources for developing, implementing and monitoring objectives for the protection of the environment.
-ISO 14001 ISO 14001 is the international standard that specifies requirements 150 14001 P for an effective environmental management system (EMS).
+ISO 14001 ISO 14001 is the international standard that specifies requirements for an effective environmental management system (EMS).
 Bonsucro Bonsucro is an international not for-profit, multi-stakeholder organization established in 2008 to promote sustainable sugar cane.
 Its aim is to reduce 'the environmental and social impacts of sugarcane production while recognising the need for economic viability.
-It does this through setting sustainability standards and certifying sugar cane products including ethanol, sugar and molasses.
+It does this through setting sustainability standards and certifying sugar cane Consentance Deet products including ethanol, sugar and molasses.
 Smartcane Best The Smartcane BMP is an industry-led, voluntary program available to all Management Practice sugarcane growers across the state of Queensland.
-Smartcane BMP (BMP) assists growers to document, benchmark and continuously improve their 10.0007 on-farm practices for productivity, profitability and stewardship.
+Smartcane BMP (BMP) assists growers to document, benchmark and continuously improve their on-farm practices for productivity, profitability and stewardship.
 Smartcane BMP has been benchmarked against the Bonsucro Production Standard, demonstrating full alignment with the Standard's indicators.
 4C compliant 4C compliant refers to coffee that has successfully passed a verification audit against the 4C baseline standard.
 The 4C baseline standard is defined and maintained by the 4C Association and the 4C Code of Conduct comprising social, environmental and economic principles for sustainable production, processing and trading practices of green coffee.
 Fairtrade Fairtrade is a non-profit organisation aiming to help primary producers in developing countries achieve better trading terms and to promote sustainable farming.
 Fairtrade focuses on certification of commodities, or products which are typically produced in developing countries and exported to developed countries such as coffee, cocoa, sugar, chocolate, fresh fruit, flowers and so on.
-Rainforest Alliance The Rainforest Alliance is an international non-profit organisation Nationest Allidice working to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices.
+Painforest Alliance Rainforest Alliance The Rainforest Alliance is an international non-profit organisation working to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices.
 A Rainforest Alliance Certified farm is one that complies with 10 standards set in place by the Sustainable Agriculture Network (SAN).
 These standards include ecosystem conservation, wildlife protection, and fair treatment and good working conditions for workers.
 Rainforest Alliance and UTZ are merging.
 Both certification programs will continue until the new certification program is established in 2019.
 UTZ certified UTZ Certified is a certification program and a consumer label for sustainable farming of cocoa, coffee, tea and hazelnut.
 L